‘Advance Australia, Not So Fair.’ My Letter To The Australian Government

 All this chatter, drinking and canapés in Parliament House (yes I have witnessed this with my own eyes) as politicians jump room to room finding topics that make a suitable fit for their agenda while repeating the word “constituents”.
 I’d say 90% of the dinosaurs didn’t even know what an e-cigarette was, and they’re not willing to research it so the attitude is to just ban it.

 The time will come when all of the nonsense will be over and the Australian government will look as foolish as they did through the plebiscite for same-sex marriage.
-A budget of $122 million was allocated to that disaster, which saw a country lock horns and basically just waste a lot of money and paper.
+A budget of $122 million was allocated to that disaster, which saw the country lock horns over equality and a stupid amount of wasted money and paper for a “YES” vote.

 We become the laughing stock to the rest of the world.